Snowflake-Labs/sfquickstarts/site/sfguides/src/dcdf_incremental_processing/dcdf_incremental_processing.md

 #### LINE_ITEM_LD.SQL

-1. Open the worksheet for the 200_raw/line_item_ld.sql.
-Set the context of our script.
-Highlight these in your worksheet, and run them to set the context.
+1. Select *"create worksheet from SQL file"* and open the the 200_raw/line_item_ld.sql file.
+2. Highlight the following SQL statements in your worksheet and run them to set the context.
 ``` sql
 use role     sysadmin;
 use database dev_webinar_orders_rl_db;